 Now above it, the next higher congestion reverted back the .7200 area heavy historic resistance it had previously traded below once again.
-Yet back above it now after dropping toward another test of the .7000 area that was seen as recently as late September sees current US DOLLAR secular weakness create an AUD/USD surge back above .7200 once again.
-That has also exceeded the .7350-.7400 congestion once again as well as interim .7500 area.
+Yet back above it now after dropping toward another test of the .7000 area that was seen as recently as late September.